Effective Date: February 14, 2020

 Affiliates.
 We may share personal information with our affiliated entities.

 Advertising Partners.
-Through our Services, we may allow third party advertising partners to set Technologies and other tracking tools to collect information regarding your activities and your device (e.g., your IP address, cookie identifiers, page(s) visited, location, time of day).
+Through our Services, we may allow third party advertising partners, including Google, Facebook, and LinkedIn, to set Technologies and other tracking tools to collect information regarding your activities and your device (e.g., your IP address, cookie identifiers, page(s) visited, location, time of day).
 These advertising partners may use this information (and similar information collected from other websites) for purposes of delivering targeted advertisements to you when you visit third party services within their networks.
 This practice is commonly referred to as “interest-based advertising” or “personalized advertising.”
 If you prefer not to share your personal information with third party advertising partners, you may follow the instructions below.

 Disclosures to Protect Us or Others.
 We may access, preserve and disclose any information we store in association with you to external parties if we, in good faith, believe doing so is required or appropriate to: (i) comply with law enforcement or national security requests and legal process, such as a court order or subpoena; (ii) protect your, our, or others’ rights, property or safety; (iii) enforce our policies or contracts; (iv) collect amounts owed to us; or (v) assist with an investigation and prosecution of suspected or actual illegal activity.